turbor/msxblockpuzzle/README.md

  - Animated block removal
  - Bird sprites that nicely moves into screen and out again using the EC bit.
  - Animated supportive texts when multiple lines are removed
+ - A NeoGeo like demonstration mode showing the keys used to play the game.
- - And the some more ...
+ - And then some more ...

+The two music pieces included are
+ - Two Part Inventions No 13, by J. S. Bach
+ - The Funeral March, by Frederic Chopin